Code | Name | Description |

 11 Soil surface

-The surface at a site is described primarily in terms of its slope, aspect, and surface cover.
-If present, surface water and microtopography should also be recorded.
-Ongoing or recent erosion and deposition events may be briefly noted or described in more detail.
+A site is placed in its landform and landscape context using the system described in Section 10.3.
+The land surface at a site is then described primarily in terms of its slope, aspect, and surface cover.
+If present, surface water and microrelief features should also be recorded.
+Ongoing or recent erosion and/or deposition events may be briefly noted or described in more detail.

 11.1 Slope